mars2860/cicada/README.md

 ### About

 The Cicada Project is the flight controller based on ESP8266 Wifi module.
 You can make it yourself to come in the world of drone developers.
 Cicada doesn't have a hardware pult with sticks.
 To control a drone there is desktop application developed on Java and mobile application for Android v7 and higher.
+You can connect a gamepad to your smartphone or desktop to control a drone.
+The flight controller can work in WiFi normal mode as WiFi station or WiFi Access Point.
+Also It can work in WiFi Broadcast mode (WiFi monitor mode).
+To work in broadcast mode you have to connect the special wifi broadcast serial modem to your smartphone or desktop.
+The serial modem is easy.
+You can do it yourself easy.
+Just ESP-07 module + UART-USB bridge.
+Flash in ESP-07 the modem firmware which is placed in the folder /firmware/WifiBroadcastModemFw.

 <img src="/photo/cicada-main-v4-top.png" width="50%" alt="cicada-main-v4"/>
 <img src="/photo/cicada-micro-v2-top.png" width="50%" alt="cicada-micro-v2"/>